AnnMarieW/HelloDash/CONTRIBUTING.md

 ### Code blocks

-It would be great if I could just use dcc.Markdown( ``` my code block ``)  However, this looks terrible in dark themed apps, especially if it's integrated on the page.
+It would be great if I could just use `dcc.Markdown( ``` my code block ```)`.
+However, this looks terrible in dark themed apps, especially if it's integrated on the page.
 (It's not too bad in a modal) Here are a couple work-arounds I use:

 - To show a compete app, it can be read from a file like the following.
-It will format it as a string with the ``` code ``` so it can be displayed in Markdown.
-I use this for the "Source Code" button on the main page.
-When it's a modal, it doesn't look too bad even in a dark app.
+With a larger code block it doesn't look too bad in a dark app with a modal.
+It's bettwer with the syntax highlighting.
 ```python
         # set relative path
         PATH = pathlib.Path(__file__).parent